-The IRS said that its focus included Covid-19-related fraud, cybercrimes and other identity theft related tax-related crimes.
+The IRS said that its focus included Covid-19-related fraud, cybercrime, and other identity theft-related tax-related crimes.

 Then in January of this year, the Federal Trade Commission (FTC) released its annual identity theft and fraud report known as the “FTC Consumer Sentinel Network Data Book” (2020 FTC Consumer Sentinel Network Data Book).

 The 2021 FTC report states that identity theft was once again the number one consumer complaint in the United States, with nearly twice as many identity theft victims in 2020 as there were in 2019.

 The big story from this year’s FTC report is a 2,000 percent increase in government document or benefits fraud – such as unemployment insurance fraud – as the Covid-19 pandemic created a windfall for individual scam artists and international cybercrime rings.

 And just when I thought the news of identity theft and fraud could not be any worse, a February report was published on how “billions of dollars of unemployment aid ended up in the wrong hands as fraudsters exploited overwhelmed state agencies” (How Fraudsters and Cyber Criminals Stole Billions of Dollars in Unemployment Aid).

 While the Labor Department Inspector General is in the process of completing an investigation, there are estimates of at least $63 billion of unemployment aid and possibly $100 billion of stolen taxpayer funds due to identity theft and fraud.